 In the case of South America, New World Arenaviruses (NWAs), such as Guanarito virus (GTOV) in Venezuela and Colombia, Machupo virus (MACV) in Bolivia and Paraguay, and JUNV in Argentina, have caused multiple human outbreaks, with case fatality rates ranging from 5% to 30% 15.
 Old World Arenaviruses (OWAs) such as Lassa fever virus in Africa have been extensively studied and modeled in terms of disease dynamics and spillover risk 11,16,17.
-Despite being currently included in the viral list of priority pathogens for biodefense and emerging infectious diseases by institutions such as National Institute of Allergy and Infectious Diseases (NIAID), the US Centers for Disease control and Prevention (CDC) and the US State Department, the disease dynamics and reservoir distributions of GTOV, MACV, and JUNV have not been modeled, to our knowledge 18.
+Despite being currently included in the viral list of priority pathogens for biodefense and emerging infectious diseases by institutions such as National Institute of Allergy and Infectious Diseases (NIAID), the US Centers for Disease control and Prevention (CDC), the disease dynamics and reservoir distributions of GTOV, MACV, and JUNV have not been modeled, to our knowledge 18.
 Furthermore, the impact of climate change on the disease dynamics and spillover of NWAs from rodents to humans remains poorly understood.

-The surface temperature in South American countries is expected to rise between 0.92 to 6.14 °C by the end of the 21st century, based on the Shared Socio-economic Pathways (SSP, CMIP6) 19.
+The surface temperature in South American countries is expected to rise between 0.92 to 6.14 °C by the end of the 21st century, based on the Shared Socio-economic Pathways (SSPs) 19.
 Moreover, precipitation followed by prolonged droughts may increase wildfire risk and become prominent 20.
 These climatic conditions as well as anthropogenic land use changes might have extreme effects on rodent populations, subsequently increasing risks of rodent-borne arenaviral zoonoses 21.
 Rodent species that are known hosts of New World arenaviruses are one of the first species to repopulate after fires in burned areas, which has been associated with an increased risk of human cases 22.
 Similarly, temperature, rainfall, and land-use changes are all presumed to influence rodent populations in South America 20.
 Therefore, it follows that the human risk of NWAs in South America might shift in response to changes in the habitat of their rodent reservoirs.

 We hypothesized that the zoonotic risk of rodent-borne NWAs is strongly dependent on the eco-habitat of their rodent reservoirs, and that, given the forecasted climatic changes in South America, this may facilitate their spread to previously non-endemic areas.
 Therefore, we expect climate driven environmental changes to be predictive of changes in the zoonotic risk of NWAs spillover to humans.
 In this study, we estimated the zoonotic spillover risk of NWAs in South America by quantifying the force-of-infection (FOI) to humans (probability of successful zoonotic transmission) based on human-rodent interactions under different climate change scenarios.
 FOI estimates were mechanistically modeled based on the species distribution patterns and estimated population density of six known rodent reservoir species for NWAs: Zygodontomys brevicauda (GTOV), Sigmodon alstoni (GTOV), Calomys callosus (MACV), Calomys musculinus (JUNV), Calomys laucha (JUNV) and Oligoryzomys flavescens (JUNV).
 This integrated approach of combining species distribution modeling (SDMs) and mechanistic FOI models was applied to three climate scenarios: (i) the current climate, and two future climate scenarios based on 23 , namely, (ii) SSP 2-4.5 (Moderate Climate Change Scenario) and (iii) SSP 5-8.5 (Extreme Climate Change Scenario) of years 2041-2060.
-We also explored the association between projected changes in bioclimatic and environmental data and projected changes in the FOI.

 Hotspots for spillover risk of New World Arenaviruses will increase in the future